rhizomedotorg/rhizomedotorg.github.io/_posts/2014-04-11-pycon-montreal-part-1.markdown

 I'm at PyCon US 2014 in Montréal (a contradiction, right?).
 Good Pythonistas relish the opportunity to re-join the pack.
 I'm seated in a row near the front, in a rare mood to look up tutorials for Emacs Org mode.
 Maybe this year, I'll make that leap to a text editor for grown ups.

 A lot is different since Atlanta's 2011 conference, that was my first time.
 For one, the tech company booths are so much more sophisticated with their branded pre-fab installations, couches, quirky robots and endless supplies of free gadgets.
-Some tables and foamcore posters would have sufficed.
 A long-shot from 2011, with its folding tables and foamcore posters, which resembled the poster sessions of academia.
 The truly nerdy attendees look a little lost.
 But I'm not reading into it that much, I let my inner net-skeptic go to sleep.

 {% include image.html url="/assets/img/pycon/rackspace.jpg" %}
 {% include image.html url="/assets/img/pycon/oreilly.JPG" %}